David Villar Player Props: Giants vs. Royals

 David Villar At The Plate

-- Villar has a double, two home runs and three walks while batting .273.
+- Villar is hitting .240 with a double, two home runs and four walks.

-- Among the qualified batters in MLB play, he ranks 87th in batting average, 62nd in on-base percentage, and 45th in slugging.

-- He has homered in one of six games, and in 7.7% of his plate appearances.
+- He has hit a long ball in one of seven games, and in 6.7% of his plate appearances.

-- Villar has driven in a run in one game this season, and it was more than one in that game.
+- Villar has an RBI in one game this season, and it was more than one in that game.

-- In three games this year (50.0%), he has scored, including multiple runs twice.
+- He has scored in three of seven games (42.9%), including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.